Hit enter to search or ESC to close

 If there is any chance that your business has the potential to cause loss, injury or damage to other persons or property, you should talk to us about the right liability cover for you.

 Public liability insurance, or “general liability insurance” as it is sometimes called, can cover everything from minor workplace incidents to expensive accidents that could cripple your business.
-It could cover the cost of a staff member spilling a coffee on a client’s computer, a fire, or one of your team accidentally driving into a house.

 Typically, public liability covers: